ohler55/oj/README.md

 common Ruby JSON parsers.
 So far it has achieved that, and is about 2 times faster than any other Ruby JSON parser, and 3 or more times faster at serializing JSON.

-Oj has several `dump` or serialization modes which control how `Object`s are converted to JSON.
-These modes are set with the `:mode` option in either the default options or as one of the options to the `dump()` method.
+Oj has several `dump` or serialization modes which control how Ruby `Object`s are converted to JSON.
+These modes are set with the `:mode` option in either the default options or as one of the options to the `dump` method.
 The default mode is the `:object` mode.

 - `:strict` mode will only allow the 7 basic JSON types to be serialized.
 Any